Paris Pont Alexandre III bridge in France

 And as well as all of these decorations on the Pont Alexandre III bridge, there are also four monumental candelabra, which are surrounded by cupids and sea monsters that were executed by the sculptor H Gauquic.

-So as you can no doubt tell, this is one of the fabulous tourist attractions in Paris that should not be missed, and even high quality photos of the Pont Alexandre III do not give it justice compared to seeing it in person.
+So as you can no doubt tell, this is one of the fabulous Paris tourist attractions that should not be missed, and even high quality the Pont Alexandre III photos do not give it justice compared to seeing it in person.

 Lamp posts on Pont Alexandre III